pauleone/caster_scraper/README.md

 appended to the **Error Log** tab along with a short snippet of the page for troubleshooting.

+### Standalone Selenium Example
+The repository also includes `selenium_scrapy_grainger.py`, a self-contained script that demonstrates scraping a Grainger product page using Selenium and Scrapy.
+It relies on `webdriver-manager` to download a compatible chromedriver version automatically.
+If you have an old driver in your `PATH` it may conflict with the installed Chrome browser.
+Remove the outdated driver or ensure the version matches your Chrome installation.

 ## Troubleshooting
 - Ensure your service account credentials are correct and that the account has permission to edit the spreadsheet.
 - If Playwright fails to launch the browser, run `playwright install` to download the required browser binaries.